 To consider the proposals of the commission the British gov. assembled three round table conferences of representatives of the British gov. British India and Indian princely states.

 “A white paper of constitutional reforms” was prepared.
 With certain changes, the reforms and recommendations of the committee were incorporated in the next gov. of India Act of 1935.

 - Important Indian national congress sessions,

-- The moderate phase of Indian National Congress,
+- In the moderate phase of the Indian National Congress,

 - and Militant nationalism in India.